Networks like 1pMobile, IQ Mobile, Lyca Mobile and Talk Home Mobile piggyback on EE’s network for coverage.

 12 months

 It’s also possible to use EE on a Pay As You Go basis with no contract and no credit check.
-The disadvantage is that EE’s Pay As You Go Packs will only give you access to 4G coverage.
-You also won’t have access to benefits like Apple Music on your plan.
+However, EE’s Pay As You Go Packs will only give you access to 4G coverage.
+They’re also capped at a maximum download speed of 25Mbps and you won’t have access to benefits like Apple Music or Inclusive Extras.

 IQ Mobile

-When you sign up for IQ Mobile, you’ll need to pay for the first 3 months upfront.
-After that, it’s a one-month rolling agreement so you can cancel at any time.
+If you’re looking for a small and independent provider that offers EE coverage, IQ Mobile offers SIM-only deals from £7/month.
+When you sign up, you’ll need to pay for the first 3 months upfront.
+However, after that, it’s a one-month rolling agreement so you can cancel your plan at any time.

 IQ MobileUnlimitedUnlimitedNo data£7.00